DavidIsrawi/CollegeEventsDBSystems/README.md

 - Each group submits one DVD (or a flash drive) containing all the files--the slides and codes.
 Alternatively, the files (and their folders) can be compressed and submitted as a single Zip or rar file via Webcourses.

 **Important Dates:**
-- Milestones (ER-Model draft Design, …): TBA
+- Milestones (ER-Model draft Design, …): TBH you really thought I was going to assign Milestones?
-- Groups’ projects due date: (TBA).
+- Groups’ projects due date: (TBH you guys need to do better).
-- Presentations dates: (TBA).
+- Presentations dates: (TBH I could care less).
-- Group reports due date: (TBA).
+- Group reports due date: (TBH I'm failing you all anyway).